smcatdle/grocery-kayak/README.md

 #
 An open source implementation of a supermarket delivery system for the Irish market.
 (Released under LGPL.
 The GNU Lesser General Public License )

+This is the Irish version of popular mySupermarket.co.uk.

 The micro-services for the server backend are written in Java and the customer Android app is written in Cordova AngularJS.

 Java 1.7 or higher is recommended.